1981 Florida State Seminoles football team: Miami (FL)

-Southern Mississippi
+Southern Miss

 Florida State crashed and burned before 51,819 spectators at Doak Campbell Stadium.
 Southern Miss did whatever they pleased in a 58–14 rout and moved to 9-0-1 on the season.
 The Seminoles trailed 51-0 before they finally got on the scoreboard with a Dennis McKinnon 50 yard TD reception from Blair Williams.
 Tom Wheeler caught a 6-yard TD pass from Williams to close out the scoring for the game.

-at Florida
+At Florida

 Florida took a 13–3 lead into halftime and then poured it on in the 2nd half on the way to a 35–3 victory over the Seminoles.
 Wayne Peace threw four touchdown passes, including two to Mike Mularkey.
 Brian Clark added two field goals for the Gators.
 The Gators dominated the game from the opening drive to the final gun and won for the first time over Florida State since 1976.